gbif/ssg-biodiversityinformatics/content/02-Goals/en.md

 The primary goal for GBIC2 is to explore and evaluate possible models for a transparent and trusted international collaboration mechanism that will enable this community to coordinate its efforts and investments around shared delivery of a truly interoperable knowledgebase encompassing all sources of knowledge related to the world's biodiversity.
 The workshop aims to develop a working proposal for a governance model and a set of processes and support services which will allow researchers and institutions from all countries and regions to cooperate both in developing agreed priorities and in implementing these priorities.

-A secondary goal is to use [four of the GBIO component areas](./programme#areas)
+A secondary goal is to use [four of the GBIO component areas](./programme#areas) to explore in more detail the type of challenges to be expected once such a mechanism is operational.
+Parallel working sessions will attempt to identify a set of candidate priorities for the associated component area.
+This will be an opportunity to understand some of the impediments which will need to be addressed by the collaboration mechanism.
+The latter portions of the GBIC2 workshop will consider possible refinements to governance or consultatory processes to address such issues.

 More specifically, GBIC2 aims to:
 + Develop the attendees’ consensus vision for how a global-scale coordination mechanism for biodiversity informatics planning should work, including its scope, governance and required resources
 + Prepare and publish a white paper communicating this vision to scientific and policy audiences
 + Agree on next steps for soliciting input from non-attendees, in particular from non-anglophone groups, and for preparing to seek funding required to establish the mechanism
-+ Explore in a workshop situation how to structure and document decadal roadmaps for international collaborative implementation of biodiversity informatics components
++ Explore in a workshop situation how to structure and document decadal roadmaps for international collaborative implementation of biodiversity informatics component areas
 + Offer draft exemplar roadmaps from these workshops to provide a concrete perspective on expected outputs